hikettei/cl-waffe/Readme.md

 ;#Const(((0.411...
 0.244...
 2.828...)
 ;                 ...
 ;        (-1.26... -1.41...
 0.821...)) :mgl t :shape (10 3))

 (!transpose a)
 ;#Const(#<FUNCTION (LABELS CL-WAFFE.BACKENDS.MGL::LAZYTRANSPOSE :IN CL-WAFFE.BACKENDS.MGL::LAZY-EVAL-TRANSPOSE) {100CA0F5EB}>)

+; Generally, using delayed evaluation does not require additional new code.
 (!add * 1)
 ;#Const(((1.411...
 0.862... ~ 1.590... -0.26...)
 ;                 ...
 ;        (3.828...
 0.582... ~ -0.57...
 1.821...)) :mgl t :shape (3 10))

-; It is much faster.
+; Using !transpose is much faster for !matmul (even when the tensors are 3d/4d...).
 (time (!matmul a (!transpose a)))
 ;Evaluation took:
 ;  0.000 seconds of real time